UMC nurses on strike with picket sign that reads "Don't sideline nurses."

 Join our growing community of activists!
 The Nurse Advocacy Network is a network of nurses, other health care workers, patients, and community supporters who mobilize for patient care protections and health care justice.

-The Trump Administration has changed the rules, no longer designating hospitals, as well as schools and churches, as "sensitive areas," free from immigration enforcement.
+The Trump Administration has changed the rules, no longer designating hospitals free from immigration enforcement.
 Nurses make a vow to care for all people, and we know hospitals should remain places of healing, where all people can receive care, without fear.
-We want to ensure you know your rights.
+See our resources page for guidance on advocating for all patients regardless of immigration status.